Sentinel-Software-GmbH/CHARON-Server/README.md

 Navigate to the Port folder and use one of the Ports.
 Use ceedling release to build exe or elf.

+## Note
+standalone build will only create a library with any port dependencies.

 Available presets
 ```
 Windows
 STM32F4
+standalone
 ```